Asbestos Lawsuit FAQs

 Who should be held liable for the cause of my mesothelioma?

 If you have contracted mesothelioma as a result of your exposure to asbestos, you can expect to face potentially excessive medical costs associated with the treatment of your disease.
-Lawsuits can seek compensation from companies that use asbestos, remove asbestos, disturb asbestos or dispose of asbestos.
+Lawsuits can seek compensation from companies that use asbestos, remove asbestos, disturb asbestos, or dispose of asbestos.
 Our attorneys also seek compensation from companies that make products containing asbestos.
+Contact our mesothelioma attorneys here.

 What if a company is no longer in business?